Frequently asked questions about general insurance and the Financial Claims Scheme

 The FCS does not apply to any unexpired insurance premiums paid to the general insurer before its failure.
 Policyholders may be entitled to claim some or all of their unexpired premiums in the winding up of the insurer.
 For example, if an insurer failed part way through a year in which you had already paid your premium, you may be able to claim for the unexpired portion of the premium in the winding up of the insurer, but not through the FCS.

-4. How are alternative insurance cover arrangements covered under the Financial Claims Scheme?
+How are alternative insurance cover arrangements covered under the FCS?

 It is recognised that policyholders whose policies are in force at the time the FCS is activated will need some time to find alternative insurance cover.
-The FCS will continue to cover policyholders, and certain other claimants, for valid claims for 28 days following the activation of the Scheme for a general insurer.
-After this time, policyholders will be expected to set up alternative insurance cover.
+The FCS will continue to cover policyholders, and certain other claimants, for valid claims for 28 days following the activation of the FCS for a general insurer.
+Within this time, policyholders will be expected to set up alternative insurance cover.

 If you are unable to find the information you are looking for on this page, please contact APRA.